apache/arrow-adbc/docs/source/development/releasing.rst

       .. code-block::

-         # First cherry-pick any commits by hand.
          git switch maint-X.Y.Z
+         # Remove the commits that created the changelog and bumped the
+         # versions, since 01-source.sh will redo those steps
+         git reset --hard HEAD~2
+         # Cherry-pick any commits by hand.
          git cherry-pick ...
-         # Revert the commit that created the changelog so we can
-         # regenerate it in 01-source.sh
-         git revert <CHANGELOG COMMIT>
          # Push the updated maintenance branch to the remote repository
          git push -u apache maint-X.Y.Z